JanWilczek/wolf-sound-blog/_posts/2020-01-21-how-to-write-good-code-lessons-learned-from-clean-code.md

 Most often not every line of code is covered with tests.
 That is to be expected.
 However, the more tests you have, the more likely you are to catch errors, even the ones present outside your classes!
 Test failures following certain patterns may reveal not only where the bug is but also unexpected behaviours of the system.
 That, however, means that testing should be extensive, so keep this in mind when writing test code.

-### 7. Using TDD makes your system testable by producing better interfaces.
+### 7. Using Test Driven Development makes your system testable by producing better interfaces.

 If you need to interact with your code from the very beginning, you have a concrete proof of how the class you are writing will be used.
 Having it in code is everything, having it in head is nothing.
 Tests force you to write clean interfaces.
 Otherwise you may experience what I have with my poorly developed code: it&#8217;s hard to test, so let&#8217;s not test it.
 This is not the way of a good programmer.
 Had I written the tests beforehand the system would be testable from the very beginning.